Gumnos/wordsearch/README.md

 All words in both the dictionary and the puzzle are normalized to lowercase before searching.

+## Options

+By default it uses `/usr/share/dict/words` as the wordlist.
+This can be changed using the `-d WORDLIST` option.

 By default it will look for words diagonally, including backwards.
 These can be disabled by using the `--no-diagonals` and `--no-backwards` options.

-Additionally, words shorter than 3 letters are ignored by default.
+Additionally, words in the word-list shorter than 3 letters are ignored by default.
 The `-l LENGTH` option allows this to be changed.
-This is more useful when using a particular dictionary.
+This is more useful when using a large dictionary rather than a list of words expected to be found in the puzzle.

 Examples: